cloudera/director-scripts/faster-bootstrap/README.md

 When observing the bootstrapping process with preloaded AMIs, the DOWNLOADING phase of parcel activation should be skipped, but the DISTRIBUTION phase will still appear when parcels are not pre-extracted.
 This is because the DISTRIBUTION phase does two things: sends the parcel out to each node, and extracts the parcel.
 The parcel sending will be skipped because the parcels will already be preloaded onto each node, but the parcel extraction still needs to occur.

-If parcels are pre-extracted by using the `-p` option, then the DISTRIBUTION phase should complete very quickly.
+If parcels are pre-extracted by using the `-p` option, then the DISTRIBUTION phase should complete very quickly, on the order of 20 to 40 seconds.

 #### Preloading parcels and EBS prewarming